Skip to main content

 So We will use the following SQL query to create the table and store it in a String Variable .

-Here we are adding @"CREATE TA..........." in front of the SQL query to make it span multiple lines.
+Here we are adding @ character before "CREATE TA..........."
+SQL query to make it span multiple lines.

 //SQL Query to Create a Table for Storing data